Trait sgx_tstd::ops::Drop 1.0.0[−][src]

 Used to run some code when a value goes out of scope.
 This is sometimes called a 'destructor'.

-When a value goes out of scope, it will have its drop
+When a value goes out of scope, it will have its drop method called if

-.
+its type implements Drop.
 Then, any fields the value contains will also

 be dropped recursively.